YACS-RCOS/yacs.n/docs/contributing/how_to_view_tables.md

 4. Type in the posgtre password (“easy_dev_pass”)

-5. Use \dt+ to give an in depth description of all the tables

-6. Select * from “tablename” to check columns of the table ( you can also type column
+5. Select * from “tablename”; to check columns of the table ( you can also type column

 names instead of * to see the entire column )